utkarshdongardive/Hybrid-Application/readme.md

-# Installing MCM App in IBM Cloud Pak for Multicloud Management Version 1.3.0
+# Installing MCM App using GitHub Channel in IBM Cloud Pak for Multicloud Management Version 1.3.0

-## Installation Steps
+## 1. Installation Steps

 1. Download this project from git

-2. Change the below values according to your cluster in the file `/src/03-subscription/21-placement`.
+2. Change the below values according to your cluster in the file `/src/03-subscription/21-placement.yaml`.

 ```
   clusterLabels: